-Anti-XPA (C-terminal) is produced in rabbit using as immunogen a synthetic peptide corresponding to amino acids 257-273 of human XPA (GeneID: 7507), conjugated to KLH via an N-terminal added cysteine residue.
-The immunizing peptide differs from the mouse and rat sequences by one amino acid.
-Whole antiserum is fractionated and then further purified by ionexchange chromatography to provide the IgG fraction of antiserum that is essentially free of other rabbit serum proteins.
+Anti-XPC (N-terminal) is developed in rabbit using as immunogen a synthetic peptide corresponding to amino acids 1-18 of human XPC (GeneID: 7508), conjugated to KLH via a C-terminal added cysteine residue.
+The antibody is affinity-purified using the immunizing peptide immobilized on agarose.

-Anti-XPA (C-terminal) specifically recognizes human XPA by immunoblotting (doublet at 35 kDa).
-Staining of the XPA band in immunoblotting is specifically inhibited by the immunizing peptide.
+Anti-XPC (N-terminal) specifically recognizes XPC by immunoblotting (120 kDa) and immunofluorescence.
+An additional band of ~100 kDa is also observed.
+Staining of the XPC band in immunoblotting is specifically inhibited by the immunizing peptide.

 The integrity of genetic information depends on the fidelity of DNA replication and on the efficiency of several different DNA repair processes.
-The primary structure of DNA is constantly subjected to alteration by cellular metabolites and exogenous DNA-damaging agents, which cause alterations such as base changes of deletions, fusions, translocations or aneuploidy.
+The primary structure of DNA is constantly subjected to alteration by cellular metabolites and exogenous DNA-damaging agents, which cause alterations such as base changes of deletions, fusions, translocations, or aneuploidy.
 The four types of response pathways elicited by DNA damage are DNA repair, DNA damage checkpoints, transcriptional response, and apoptosis.
-Defects in these pathways may cause genomic instability.^{1, 2} DNA repair mechanisms include direct repair, base excision repair, nucleotide excision repair, double-strand break repair, and cross-linking repair.1-3 Nucleotide excision repair (NER) is the major repair system for removing bulky DNA lesions formed by exposure to UV light or other environmental chemicals.
-The damaged bases are removed by a multi-subunit enzyme system that makes dual incisions, bracketing the lesion in the damaged strand.^{1, 4-6} The basic steps of NER are (a) damage recognition, (b) dual incisions bracketing the lesion to form a 24-32-nt oligomer in eukaryotes, (c) release of the oligomer, (d) repair synthesis to fill in the resulting gap, and (e) ligation.1 In human, excision repair is carried out by six repair factors (RPA, XPA, XPC, TFIIH, XPG and XPF/ERCC1), composed of 15 polypeptides.
-Defects in excision repair cause a photosensitivity syndrome called xeroderma pigmentosum (XP), which is characterized by a very high incidence of light-induced skin cancer.^{7,8} With respect to the mechanism of NER, the order of arrival of each factor at a lesion remains controversial.
-However, it is widely accepted that XPC-hHR23B complex recognizes the DNA damage-induced helical distortion, and the transcription factor TFIIH, XPA (possibly in its homodimeric form), and replication protein A (RPA) arrive sequentially at the site of damage.9, 10 XPA encodes a hydrophilic protein of 273 amino acids.
-It is a metalloprotein that interacts with many of the other NER subunits, such as replication protein A (RPA), excision repair complementing 1 protein (ERCC1), and TFIIH.^{9, 11} It displays a distinct Zn finger motif, indicating that it interacts directly with DNA.
-The interaction is weak, and RPA is required for its stabilization. $^{\rm 12,\ 13}$
+Defects in these pathways may cause genomic instability.^{1,2} DNA repair mechanisms include direct repair, base excision repair, nucleotide excision repair, double-strand break repair, and cross-linking repair.1-3 Nucleotide excision repair (NER) is the major repair system for removing bulky DNA lesions formed by exposure to UV light or environmental chemicals.
+The damaged bases are removed by a multisubunit enzyme system that makes dual incisions bracketing the lesion in the damaged strand.^{1, 4-6} The basic steps of NER are (a) damage recognition. (b) dual incisions bracketing the lesion to form a 24-32-nt oligomer in eukaryotes, (c) release of the oligomer, (d) repair synthesis to fill in the resulting gap, and (e) ligation.1 In human, excision repair is carried out by six repair factors, RPA, XPA, XPC, TFIIH, XPG, and XPF/ERCC1, which are composed of 15 polypeptides.
+Defects in excision repair cause a photosensitivity syndrome called xeroderma pigmentosum (XP), which is characterized by a very high incidence of light-induced skin cancer.^{7,8} The gene defective in XP-C patients encodes a 940 amino acids protein XPC.9 XPC exists in vivo as a heterotrimeric complex with one of the two mammalian homologs of S. cerevisiae Rad23 (HR23A or HR23B) and centrin 2.10 Although the order of arrival of each factor at a lesion remains controversial, it is widely accepted that the XPC-hHR23B complex recognizes the DNA damage-induced helical distortion, and the transcription factor TFIIH, XPA (possibly in its homodimeric form), and replication protein A (RPA) arrive sequentially at the site of damage.^{11, 12} XPC is covalently modified following UV irradiation by SUMO and by the complex ultraviolet light (UV)-damaged DNA binding protein (UV-DDB).13